 - potentials: a core module implementing smooth classical interatomic potentials and descriptors.
 The module includes LocalPotentialFamily: a factory for constructing parameterized LocalPotential objects which, in turn, include all necessary data and interfaces to compute atomic energies and gradients.
-Several pre-built potential forms are provided through instantiating LocalPotentialFamily: for example, lj_potential_family (Lenard-Jones pair potential) or behler5_descriptor_family (Behler type 5 angular descriptor). - kernel: implements a CellImages class which computes neighbor information from atomic coordinate data and prepares contiguous data buffers which can be processed by LocalPotential''s. ''CellImages is implemented with 3D periodic boundary conditions in mind to model amorphous materials.
-However, it also supports molecular systems without any overhead. kernel also implements a key interface kernel.eval which, for a given structure and a list of potentials, computes total energy and gradients. - ml: implements machine learning potentials. - ml.Dataset is the key container for atomic descriptors, energies and gradients.
-It ensures that all dataset pieces are torch.Tensor''s compatible with each other. ''ml.Dataset includes two large blocks of data, namely one ml.PerCellDataset block with target energies and energy gradients, and one or more ''ml.PerPointDataset''s with descriptor information. - ml.Normalization implements normalization of datasets in a physically reasonable way. - ml.learn_cauldron is a typical entry point for dataset creation which includes reasonable default values. - ml.SequentialSoleEnergyNN is Behler et al. suggestion for the neural network potential form. - ml.forward_cauldron is the core routine for machine-learning optimization.
+Several pre-built potential forms are provided through instantiating LocalPotentialFamily: for example, lj_potential_family (Lenard-Jones pair potential) or behler5_descriptor_family (Behler type 5 angular descriptor). - kernel: implements a NeighborWrapper class which computes neighbor information from atomic coordinate data and prepares contiguous data buffers which can be processed by LocalPotential''s. ''NeighborWrapper is implemented with 3D periodic boundary conditions in mind to model amorphous materials.
+However, it also supports molecular systems without any overhead.
+NeighborWrapper also implements a key interface NeighborWrapper.eval which, for a given structure and a list of potentials, computes total energy and gradients.
+NeighborWrapper.relax introduces a toy interface for structural relaxation using scipy minimizers. - ml: implements machine learning potentials. - ml.Dataset is the key container for atomic descriptors, energies and gradients.
+It ensures that all dataset pieces are torch.Tensor''s compatible with each other. ''ml.Dataset includes two large blocks of data, namely one ml.PerCellDataset block with target energies and energy gradients, and one or more ''ml.PerPointDataset''s with descriptor information. - ml.
+Normalization implements normalization of datasets in a physically reasonable way. - ml.learn_cauldron is a typical entry point for dataset creation which includes reasonable default values. - ml.SequentialSoleEnergyNN is Behler et al. suggestion for the neural network potential form. - ml.forward_cauldron is the core routine for machine-learning optimization.
 It combines dataset and neural-network models to produce the energy and gradients prediction. - ml.NNPotential is a neural-network potential subclassing potentials.LocalPotential.